-In addition to financial assistance from the Glenn College based on merit, students may be eligible for loans, university‐wide scholarships, and other forms of financial aid.
-Interested individuals should contact the Ohio State Financial Aid Office or call them at 614-292‐0300 regarding these matters.
+In addition to merit-based financial assistance through the Glenn College, students may aslo be eligible for loans, university‐wide scholarships and other forms of financial aid.
+For more information, please contact the Ohio State Financial Aid Office or call them at 614-292‐0300 regarding these matters.

 Click here for financial aid information provided by the Graduate School at Ohio State.

 Click here for additional funding opportunities provided by the Graduate School at Ohio State.